Ircama/hostp2pd/README.md

 - UNIX wpa_cli and wpa_supplicant version v2.8-devel (Debian Buster);
 - the latest [*wpa_supplicant* development version](http://w1.fi/cgit/hostap), to take advantage of *p2p_device_random_mac_addr* to overcome the [MAC randomization issue with persistent groups](#mac-randomization).
 - Python 3.7.3 on Debian (Raspberry Pi OS Buster).
 Python 2 is not supported.
-- P2P Clients including Android 11, Android 10, Android 9, Android 8 and Android 7 smartphones.
+- P2P Clients including Android 11, Android 10, Android 9, Android 8, Android 7 and Android 6 smartphones.

-Wi-Fi Direct is present in most smartphones with at least Android 4.0; notice anyway that only recent Android versions support the local saving of persistent groups.
-Android 6 does not appear to be able to manage them correctly.
-With some Android 7 devices, the enrolment is always needed when connecting a persistent group.
+Wi-Fi Direct is present in most smartphones with at least Android 4.0 (API level 14); notice anyway that only recent Android versions support the local saving of persistent groups.
+With some Android 6 and 7 devices (depending on the ROM), the enrolment is always needed when connecting a persistent group.
 Some devices have a slower notification of announced groups; generally if the UNIX system device does not appear after a P2P-GO is created, try exiting from the Android Wi-Fi Direct panel and then and re-entering.
 Some devices also show the AP icon.
 Sometimes the enrolling might fail, often depending on the Android version (this is possibly due to timeout issues, especially correlated to missing *WPS-ENROLLEE-SEEN* events sent by the Android device).

 ## Built-in keywords